WildSphee/Schola/README.md

 # Schola

-## Student-Centric Hub for Online Learning Assistant
+## Student-Centric Hub Online Learning Assistant

 Schola is a Telegram chatbot designed to assist students in their learning journey.
 Leveraging OpenAI's language models, Schola allows students to select their subject, take a picture of a question or ask questions directly, and receive detailed answers along with the correct page numbers and references.